milahu/unifiedjs-docbook/test/files/attrsets.md

 ### Examples

-#### Only convert attribute values to JSON if the containing attribute set is marked for recursion
+#### [Only convert attribute values to JSON if the containing attribute set is marked for recursion](#function-library-lib.attrsets.mapAttrsRecursiveCond-example)<a id="function-library-lib.attrsets.mapAttrsRecursiveCond-example"></a>

 ```nix
 lib.attrsets.mapAttrsRecursiveCond